Pick a Concentration

 Environmental laws and policies.
 Environmental law affects many areas of legal practice.
 Students who choose this concentration will receive training in advanced environmental law issues.
 WMU-Cooley has multiple externship placements such as governmental agencies and public interest placements where the focus is on environmental law, as well as private law firms specializing in environmental law.

 General Practice, Solo and Small Firm

-Many law graduates are interested in solo and small firms where the lawyers assist their client with a variety of legal matters.
+General Practice, Solo and Small Firm.
+Serve clients in a small to medium-size firms in a variety of legal areas.
+Many law graduates are interested in solo and small firms where the lawyers assist their clients with a variety of legal matters.
 These lawyers will likely be handling estate planning, real estate transactions, family law, commercial law and contracts, criminal matters and personal injury matters.
 Students choosing this concentration will be prepared for a general practice where both legal knowledge and business knowledge is essential.
 Skills classes are emphasized.
-Students can enroll in WMU-Cooley clinics where they can appear in court under Michigan's third year practice rule or they can choose to extern with a small firm in any state in the country.
+Students can enroll in WMU-Cooley clinics where they can appear in court under Michigan's third-year practice rule or they can choose to extern with a small firm in any state in the country.

+Focused Studies.
+Students can build their own focused area of study.
 WMU-Cooley allows students to build their own concentration when a student wishes to focus his or her electives in an area not presently covered by a concentration.
-This concentration could be a career path (like criminal law, military law, family law, labor law) or it could be a skills path (like ADR).
+This concentration could be a career path (such as criminal law, military law, family law, labor law) or it could be a skills path (like ADR).
 Students can choose a focused pathway or can be very general when choosing electives.